nschlia/ffmpegfs/INSTALL.md

 "PHP Fatal error:  Uncaught Error: Call to undefined function utf8_encode() in index.php"

-This is because for some reason utf8_encode() has been moved to the XML library.
+This is because, for some reason, utf8_encode() has been moved to the XML library.
 Just do (or similar):

     apt-get install php7.0-xml
     systemctl restart apache2